 A great companion for your smart lock is a video doorbell.
 These look like a regular bell or buzzer, but include a camera, speaker and microphone so you can see and talk to whoever is there — and because they connect to your Wi-Fi and ping your smartphone, you can chat to the visitor whether you are at home or in another country.

 Smart plugs are a simple and affordable way to make dumb devices smart.
-Plug a regular heater into one, set up an applet through IFTTT (If This, Then That), and have the heater automatically switch on when the temperature falls below a certain level.
+Plug a regular heater into one, set up an applet through IFTTT (If This, Then That or use the plug's own app, and have the heater automatically switch on when the temperature falls below a certain level.
 The same theory works for fans, air conditioning units, dehumidifiers, and anything else that starts working the moment it is switched on at the wall outlet.

 Smart plugs start at a little over $5 each when bought in pack of four.
 Those from bigger brands like TP-Link are more expensive, in the region of $30 for two.
 You can also buy smart wall sockets, which offer the same functionality but in a neater package as it's now the outlet itself that is smart rather than a plug added to it.
 These start at around $25 for an outlet with two sockets.